-Students are required to participate in one of the following insurance litigation events throughout the term: an examination for discovery, a mediation session, a pre-arbitration hearing, a pre-trial hearing and a day of trial.
+Students are required to participate in one of the following insurance litigation events throughout the term: an examination for discovery, a mediation session, a LAT case conference, a LAT Hearing, a pre-trial hearing and a day of trial.
 The course instructor will facilitate this process.
 Students will be required to prepare a paper of 5 pages at the end of their real world litigation experience.

 Note: As a result of COVID-19 restrictions, attendance at a litigation event will be modified for the Fall 2022 semester.
 You may be required to participate virtually.